-On arable farms, the modelled nitrate leaching amounted to 70% of the N balance, which is a high value relative to the 61% calculated for pig farms and the 64% for cattle farms.
-An explanation may be that leaching on these soils with low input of organic manure is affected by mineralisation of the soil organic pool, i.e. depletion of the total soil N content.
+On arable farms, the modelled nitrate leaching amounted to 84% of the N balance, which is high relative to the 75% recorded for pig farms and the 69% observed for cattle farms.
+An explanation may be that leaching on these soils with low input of organic manure is affected by mineralisation of the organic pool, i.e. depletion of the total soil N content.
 However, the high leaching fraction may also be caused by the uncertainties associated with the two separate calculations of the N leaching and N balance.

 Water percolation through the soil is considerably higher on cattle farms than on arable and pig farms.
 However, this is not due to the differences in farm type but the fact that the cattle farms are located mainly in the western part of the country with more sandy soil and higher rainfall and a consequently higher percolation.
 The higher percolation on cattle farms leads to dilution of the nitrate concentration in the soil water.
-Thus, the modelled average nitrate concentrations in soil water were 69 and 74 mg NO3 l-1 on arable and pig farms, respectively, and 74 mg NO3 l-1 on cattle farms for the vear 2020.
+Thus, the modelled average nitrate concentrations in soil water were 71 and 76 mg NO3 l-1 on arable and pig farms, respectively, and 70 mg NO3 l-1 on cattle farms for the year 2019.